mykki92/CI_PP4-LA-POSADA/README.md

 Images used were sourced from Pexels.com and the logo was generated at Looka.com.

 ### Code
-Bootstrap dark navigation theme was used alongside boostrap classes and carousel
+Bootstrap classes were used to handle layout and styles and for the image carousel.

 ## Acknowledgements
 - My Code Institute Mentor Mo Shami for his guidance and advice.